 What does that mean for Mueller's investigation?

-Well, uh, if if Bob Mueller is going to do a thorough investigation and he has a long record of doing very things very thoroughly, you would think that if someone who's in a first primary position to know disagrees with the current intelligence assessment and has the ability to prove that the current intelligence assessment that Russia hacked the DNC emails isn't accurate, you should give them an opportunity to find out.
+Well, if Bob Mueller is going to do a thorough investigation, and he has a long record of doing things very thoroughly, you would think that if someone who's in a first primary position to know disagrees with the current intelligence assessment and has the ability to prove that the current intelligence assessment that Russia hacked the DNC emails isn't accurate, you should give them an opportunity to find out.

-It sounds like from what uh Congressman Roerbacher said that there's some deal that um Jillian Assange wants, but there are other tactics and capabilities that the FBI and the intelligence community have to uh e explore what is where Assange may have gotten as documents that may not be public.
+It sounds like from what Congressman Rohrebacher said that there's some deal that Julian Assange wants, but there are other tactics and capabilities that the FBI and the intelligence community have to explore where Assange may have gotten his documents that may not be public.

-And and you would think that this investigation would re-examine that that um uh finding based on what Assange said publicly since the uh January finding came out.
+And you would think that this investigation would re-examine that finding based on what Assange just said publicly since the January finding came out.

-Uh there's no evidence that that has happened, and there's no evidence that the Hill committees have shown any interest in the U.S. If this is true though, I mean, the whole special counsel, correct me if I'm wrong, Sarah Carter was predicated on Trump Russia collusion.
+I mean, the whole special counsel, correct me if I'm wrong, Sarah Carter was predicated on Trump-Russia collusion.

 Doesn't that basically blow the entire cause for the investigation to blow up?